Serpent's Walk: Background and publication history

-Analysis and legacy
+Analysis and influence

 Serpent's Walk is a dystopian neo-Nazi science fiction story, with plot elements including laser-armed mercenaries and artificial intelligence.
 The book espouses the belief in an international Jewish conspiracy, suggests the solution to the supposed "Jewish question" is genocide, denies the Holocaust, and extensively quotes Mein Kampf.
-It presents Jews as parasitic, and the blame for the pandemic is placed on them, though also on Lessing.
+The SS members are presented as heroes, while it presents Jews as parasitic, and the blame for the pandemic is placed on them, though also on Lessing.
 J.M.
 Berger writing for the International Centre for Counter-Terrorism said of the work that it was "a much more ambitious novel than The Turner Diaries, with a heavier focus on science fiction and a much more sophisticated writing style" and called it reminiscent of The Iron Heel, with "lengthy and tedious Socratic discussions of Nazi ideology".
 He described it as more polemical than Turner; the protagonist Lessing starts as a "racial agnostic" but ends with "a full-blown embrace of Nazism".
+The Encyclopedia of Science Fiction described Serpent's Walk as "a late and particularly unpleasant example of antisemitism in sf", while writers for the Encyclopaedia Judaica called it an "anti-Jewish tract that resorted to apocalyptic SF-tinged scenarios".

+Lyman Tower Sargent listed Serpent's Walk as one of "a few works that have described what the authors see as eutopias from a National Socialist perspective", with the novel's conclusion portrayed as the creation of "what can only be called a fascist eutopia".
+In 2001, Brad Whitsel noted it as "a rather contemporary example of the National Socialist secular apocalyptic narrative", saying it wove "together the Nazi survival myth with the hope that National Socialism will emerge as the guiding world philosophy in the near-term future".
+Scholar John Eric Starnes identified it as a white nationalist novel, and more specifically as part of what he identified as the "fourth cycle" of white nationalist novels.
+He described this as a period where white nationalist literature "started to stake out its territory and define its beliefs, along with pushing the boundaries of free speech and good taste"; he noted it as a book that "would only be read by white nationalists".
+He wrote that Serpent's Walk contained many elements typical of such books, namely "redemption of the main character/his conversion to white nationalism, a small guerrilla group fighting against overwhelming odds, strong female characters who fight, kill and die 'like men,' etc." Sargent described it, alongside the 1993 novel Hear the Cradle Song, as both modeled after The Turner Diaries and as examples of utopian-styled far-right literature.